azenk/aws-glacier-python/README.md

-This script lets you backup files to Amazon glacier.
+This aims to be a python interface for Amazon Glacier storage.